th2-net/th2-data-service-zephyr/README.md

   + **cycle** - configuration for cycle caching
     + **size** - cache size.
 Default value is 100.
     + **expireAfterSeconds** - element expiration time in seconds.
 Default value is 86400 (1 day).
+    + **invalidateAt** - time in UTC (e.g. 00:00:00) when all values in cache should be invalidated.
+Repeats every day.
+      By default, `null` meaning no scheduled invalidation is configured

 ##### Strategies (only for Zephyr Squad)